techbrett/OfficeDocs-SkypeForBusiness/Teams/alerts/alerts-in-progress-meeting-audio.md

 [!INCLUDE[Teams Premium ECM](../includes/teams-premium-ecm.md)]

-You can set up alerts for in-progress meeting audio issues and be informed immediately when the users you specify experience issues.
+As an admin, you can set up alerts for in-progress meeting audio issues and be informed immediately when the users you specify experience issues.

 Notifications are available for packet loss, jitter, and round trip time.
-You can set the threshold for each of these as well as the frequency of notification.
+You can customize the threshold for each parameter and set the frequency of notifications to suit your needs.

 Notifications can  be sent to a Teams channel or a web hook URL.